HaifaAlsaif/2026-GP2-G5/README.md

 TrustLens provides a solution by acting as a **collaborative environment** where:

 - **Project Owners** create and manage projects, upload or generate datasets, and track evaluations.
-- **Examiners** participate in structured tasks (news reviews or human–human / human–AI conversations) and provide feedback.
+- **Examiners**participate in structured tasks including , human–human and human–AI conversations, and detection tasks where they select the most suitable model and verify its result, in addition to providing feedback and contributing to dataset labeling.
-- **Admins** initialize the system with seed datasets, AI models, and volunteer examiners.
+- **Admins** initialize the system with seed datasets, AI models, and manging users.

 This interaction builds a **crowdsourced, evolving dataset**, enabling better AI evaluation and more trustworthy results.